On behalf of The Law Office of Gustavo E. Frances, P.A.

 In some cases, parents (ex-partners) agree to the child support reduction without seeking the legal help of a judge, but in most cases, a judge order may be required to sign off a child support modification.

-Fact: statistics show that only 10.2% of child support agreements in the U.S. in 2016 were informal child support deals reached between the two parents without a judge order (89.8% were established formally in court or through a Title IV-D agency).
+Fact: Statistics show that only 10.2% of child support agreements in the U.S. in 2016 were informal child support deals reached between the two parents without a judge order (89.8% were established formally in court or through a Title IV-D agency).

 Some parents may also pursue a child support modification if they have reasons to believe that their ex (the custodial parent) is spending child support money irresponsibly and inappropriately.

-Let our experienced child support lawyer launch an independent investigation into how your ex-spends child support money, and hold the other parent of your child responsible for not spending money on food, proper care and support for the child.
+Let our experienced child support lawyer launch an independent investigation into how your ex-spends child support money, and hold the other parent of your child responsible for not spending money on food, proper care, and support for the child.

-Here at The Law Office of Gustavo E. Frances, P.A., we realize how urgent a child support reduction may be in certain circumstances (loss of a job, injury, etc.), which is why we’ve prepared this handy guide to pursuing a child support modification in Fort Lauderdale or anywhere else in Florida.
+Here at The Law Office of Gustavo E. Frances, P.A., we realize how urgent a child support reduction may be in certain circumstances (loss of a job, injury, etc.), which is why we’ve prepared this handy guide to pursue a child support modification in Fort Lauderdale or anywhere else in Florida.

 Note: Take legal action as soon as your circumstances change and you’re no longer capable of paying the current child support amount (or you know beforehand that they will change soon), as you may still owe the unpaid amount that should have been paid earlier.